timjansen/minified.js/README.md

 on GitHub.</li>
 <li><strong>Minified Apps</strong> will be a MVC-oriented library for single-page applications and complex multi-page apps.
-The scope will be somewhat similar to Backbone or Angular.js, but with a Plain-Old-JSON-Object (POJO) principles and a template/binding concept that is closely tied to the page's DOM and is predestinated for <a href="http://www.w3.org/TR/components-intro/#template-section">HTML5 templates.
+The scope will be somewhat similar to Backbone or Angular.js, but with a Plain-Old-JSON-Object (POJO) principles and a template/binding concept that is closely tied to the page's DOM and is predestinated for <a href="http://www.w3.org/TR/components-intro/#template-section">HTML5 templates</a>.
 It is built upon the other two modules.
 A preview should be available by the end of 2013.</li>
 </ul>